softwerkskammer/Agora/INSTALL.md

   or you can choose one from this list: http://openid.net/get-an-openid/

 * To access certain admin features, you may want to become superuser.
 This step will make you superuser of both applications at once.
   In order to do this, open `mongo swk`, display all member information via `db.memberstore.find().pretty()` and search for your entry.
-Select the string after `id`, create a copy of `config/example-authentication-config.json`, name it `authentication-config.json`, and add your id to the `superuser` array.
+Select the string after `id`, create a copy of `config-examples/authentication-config.json` and add your id to the `superuser` array.

 Access for SoCraTes:

-* Copy the `config/example-socrates-server-config.json` and name it `config/socrates-server-config.json` (don't forget to remove the comment).
+* Copy the `config-examples/socrates-server-config.json` to`config/socrates-server-config.json`.

 ### Mac OS